xueshengke/SRDenseNet-Caffe/README.md

 - Deconvolution layer: kernel=4, stride=2, pad=1
 - Loss: Euclidean (L2)

-**Readers can use 'Netscope' to visulazie the network architecture**
+**Readers can use 'Netscope' to visualize the network architecture**

 ## Performance